 I learned to clomp around in one of her old pairs, six sizes too big, about the same time I learned to subtract—a skill that would come in handy years later when calculating the price of Italian-leather slingbacks versus, say, eating.
 My father, however, took a dim view of little girls playing grown-up, so I spent the intervening period shuffling between ballet flats and Pappagallos.
 It wasn’t until my twenties and my first real job that high heels and I became inseparable.

 Nothing like it compared.
 I’d gotten cozy with boned girdles, gave up sleep for a headful of curlers, and still bore the marks of garter belts past.
 But the exquisite paroxysms inflicted on my entire being by lovingly crafted, elevated soles brought me to my knees.
 Literally.

 Mere months into our affair, I jumped merrily out of bed and fell clumsily in a heap.
 It hurt to move.
 I couldn’t turn my head without pain shooting through every extremity.

-“It’s your feet or the spikes,” was the Hobson’s choice the chiropractor presented.
+“It’s your feet or the spikes” was the Hobson’s choice the chiropractor presented.
 Ha!
 What a fool.
 He had no idea the hold high heels had on me.
 Like Moira Shearer and her devilishly shod tootsies, I was in the grip of something bigger than both of us—something that ran around an 8½ B. And, veteran movie-watcher that I was, I knew they would be the death of me.

 Now, decades later, I am so over my youthful high; I have so outgrown that lame bunch of heels.
-What to do, then, when my teenage daughter, who has never flirted with anything more precipitous than an Ugg, says: “Hey, Mom, look what I found in your closet.
+What to do, then, when my 20-something daughter, who has never flirted with anything more precipitous than an Ugg, says: “Hey, Mom, look what I found in your closet.
 Can I try them on?”